 If your booking system doesn’t work independently from Google DSM, you’ll need to decide how to handle booking as you move forward.
 Rather than assuming your new OMS can handle your current demands – or choosing an OMS without considering booking at all – take time to decide the best path forward for your booking system.

-Our essential 9 page DoubleClick Sales Manager deprecation checklist.
+Our essential DoubleClick Sales Manager replacement eBook.
 Download Now

 4. Reliance on a Middleman